Submit your Bio

 267G BA MUNTZ

 In 2017, Dr. Ortiz led efforts to assist Puerto Rican college students with online courses after Hurricane Maria devastated the island.
 She worked with the University of Cincinnati's Provost Office and colleagues nationwide to recruit and develop Sagrado Online Collaborative, a network of Spanish-speaking professors who remotely taught students through the Universidad del Sagrado Corazón in Puerto Rico.
-Research and publications include cultural studies perspective(s) and literary theory to analyze the relationship and interactions between food, gastronomy, identity, Thirdspace, gender, performance and post colonial studies, as well as pedagogical strategies and activities for active learning classrooms.
+In another academic exchange, Dr. Ortiz shared her love for literature by teaching English Comparative literature during the summer of 2019, as part of the expert faculty exchange at Xi’an International Studies University in Xi'an, China.
+Her research and publications include cultural studies perspective(s) and literary theory to analyze the relationship and interactions between food, gastronomy, identity, Thirdspace, gender, performance and post colonial studies, as well as pedagogical strategies and activities for active learning classrooms.

 David G.C.
 Madrid